jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ~~~

 ### DKIM Signature {#received-message-dkim-signature}
-The CFBL-Address header field MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.
-When the CFBL-Feedback-ID header field is present, it MUST also be included in the "h=" tag of the aforementioned valid DKIM signature.
+When present, CFBL-Address and CFBL-Feedback-ID header fields MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.

 If the domain has neither the required coverage by a valid DKIM signature nor the required header field coverage by the "h=" tag, the Mailbox Provider SHALL NOT send a report message.

 ## CFBL-Feedback-ID Header Field {#cfbl-feedback-id-header-field}
 The Message Originator MAY include a CFBL-Feedback-ID header field in its messages out of various reasons, e.g. their feedback loop processing system can't do anything with the Message-ID header field.

-It is highly RECOMMENDED that the header field includes a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string.
+It is RECOMMENDED that the header field include a hard to forge protection component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string.

 ## Receiving Report Address
 The receiving report address provided in the CFBL-Address header field MUST accept {{!ARF=RFC5965}} reports.